Legally reviewed by:

 Additionally, some jurisdictions in California provide more detailed definitions of a dangerous dog, which may include considering the breed or size of the animal in their decision-making process.
 However, California state law generally prohibits breed-specific legislation, meaning a dog’s behavior, rather than its breed, is the determining factor in these cases.
 Even so, local laws can vary, so it is important to understand the specific ordinances in your area.

-A dog owner may also present evidence to show that their pet is not dangerous or that they have taken corrective measures to address the behavior, such as training or containment improvements.
+An owner or keeper or such owner may also present evidence to show that their pet is not dangerous or that they have taken corrective measures to address the behavior, such as training or containment improvements.
+Owners must exercise ordinary care and act as a reasonable person would, and take all the precautions or such reasonable steps as may be considered by the court.
+Liability may apply regardless of the owner’s knowledge or if the dog was previously determined to be a dangerous animal under the dangerous dog law.
 These defenses can be critical in reducing the penalties or avoiding the dangerous dog designation altogether.

 How Can Setareh Law Help if You Are Involved in a Dangerous Dog Case?